alshival/super_bible/README.md

 ### Adding additional languages

-This data was put together with the intention of creating a dataset of the scripture to train large language models, such as Chat GPT-4, and is presented in this repository in its rawest form.
+This data was put together with the intention of creating a dataset of the scripture to train large language models, such as those in openAI's GPT-4, and thus is presented in this repository in its purest form.
 Thus, the code used to generate the `super_bible` was made flexible enough so that additional languages can be incorporated.

 The python script `bible_data_prep.ipynb` generates the `super_bible` dataset from raw CSV/TSV files contained in the `zraw_dir/` directory.
 Within `zraw_dir/` are folders labeled with the language abbreviation: